Saifaldeen9/Saifaldeen9/README.md

 - 👋 Hi, I’m @Saifaldeen9
 - 👀 I’m interested in ...
-PHP developments Applications
+PHP Applications Development
 - 🌱 I’m currently learning ...
 C++
 - 💞️ I’m looking to collaborate on ...
-PHP or C project
+PHP or C Project
-- 📫 How to reach me ...
+- 📫 How to reach me ... sun.dev@hotmail.com

 <!---
 Saifaldeen9/Saifaldeen9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.